Quality Control Slide Set

 Quality control in the clinical laboratory consists of a set of procedures designed to help ensure delivery to the medical staff of laboratory results that are consistent and accurate.
 These results must be supplied in a timely fashion while the data is still clinically relevant.
 A clinical virology laboratory should be designed in a manner so that biohazard risks to the laboratory personnel and the general public is minimized and that cultures are protected from environmental contamination.
 A facility designed specifically for clinical virology should;-

-Two sets of written procedures are important.
+Two sets of written standard operating procedures are important.
 One is for use by medical staff and the other for laboratory use as procedure manuals.
 The procedures for medical staff should include;-

 The procedure manual used in the laboratory should be complete enough in detail so that an inexperienced technologist can perform the procedure without additional information.
 One copy of the manual should be readily available to bench personnel, another copy should be stored separately in case of accidents.